 I couldn’t sleep that night.
 It was maybe the things that could happen the next day?
 We could end up in jail, locked up in chains… Or we could be dead.
 Or it was Catelyn?
 Man, Fendrel was right… A woman like this… The perfect match.
 The worst part was that in either of these cases, there was nothing I could do.
 Since sleep couldn’t get me, I decided to take a walk.
 I took my cloak and a small dagger just in case.
 I stepped outside.
 A cold booze made me chill a little.
 A started walking.
-There were no stars in the sky and the moon was nowhere to be found.
+There were no stars in the sky.

 “There were no clouds today…” I thought to myself.
 “Why can’t I see the stars?”

-Suddenly, by the end of the road, I saw a figure kneeling beside the road examining something.
+Suddenly, I saw a figure kneeling beside the road examining something.
 I came closer.

-His eyes were from pure gold, glowing in the night.
+His eyes were from pure gold, glowing.
 His beard was white, and he was wearing pitch black cloak.
 He came close to me.
 For an unknown reason, I could do nothing when he came near me.
 I couldn’t move.
-He showed me his hands.
-They were all covered in blood.
-But there was nobody around.
+He showed me his hands, covered in blood.
+There was nobody around.
 The man looked at me right in the eye.
 With terror, I saw him opening his cloak, showing me his chest.
 He was bleeding from a wound, right in his heart.
 But his face did not betray fear nor pain.

 His look was… emotionless.
-I stepped back, in fear.
 He kept looking me, his wound still pouring blood, spilling it to the ground.
 Voices in my head started calling my name.
-Some were familiar, some were not.
-I heard my mother and father, my sisters and young brother.
-I heard Talius calling me and the deep voice of Fendrel.
+Some were familiar.
+I heard my mother and father… I heard Talius calling me and the voice of Fendrel.
 But something was off.